CrypticSignal/video-quality-metrics/README.md

 1. **Calculate the quality achieved with different CRF values:**

+You want to calculate the quality achieved with certain CRF value.
 The program will automatically transcode the original video with every CRF value that you specify (using the `-crf` argument) without having to manually start a new transcode with a different CRF value.
+You must specify the CRF values that you want to compare and **one** preset.
+See the example below:

-Example: `python video-metrics.py -ovp original.mp4 -e x264 -crf 18 19 20 -p medium -ssim -psnr`
+`python video-metrics.py -ovp original.mp4 -e x264 -crf 18 19 20 -p medium -ssim -psnr`

 *(VMAF is calculated by default unless the `-dqs` argument is specified).*

 **2. Calculate the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)):**

+You want to calculate the quality achieved with certain presets.
 The program will automatically transcode the original video with every preset that you specify (using the `-p` argument) without having to manually start a new encode with each preset.
+You must specify the presets that you want to compare and **one** CRF value.
+See the example below:

-Example: `python video-metrics.py -ovp original.mp4 -e x264 -p medium fast faster veryfast -ssim -psnr`
+`python video-metrics.py -ovp original.mp4 -e x264 -p medium fast faster veryfast -crf 18 -ssim -psnr`

 *(VMAF is calculated by default unless the `-dqs` argument is specified).*